birgerosterberg/animatedsvg/README.md

 # animatedsvg
 Create a small website that includes CSS animation and keyframe animations.
+X

 Create - 2 SVGs
 One in a HTML Document